Skip to main content

 • Between Channel Timing -- The configurable delay (default 1 ms) between stimulation pulses delivered on different channels within the same SYNC period.

 • Biocompatibility -- The assessment of a material's safety and compatibility with biological tissue.
-Required for all implanted components.
+Required for all implanted and patient-contacting components.

 • Biphasic Waveform -- A two-phase stimulation pulse consisting of a positive phase followed by a negative phase, designed to ensure charge balance and safe tissue stimulation.